ccwaddey/dots/README.md

 		name = Your Name
 		email = you@youremail.whatever

-### .muttrc

-This file will be harmless if you don't download mutt, but be prepared to do some configuring if you do, specifically adding a .muttrc file to your .priv directory.
-The packages gnupg, mutt, and urlview are for this config.

 ### .tmux.conf

 You need to have xclip installed to get copy/paste working right.